Back to Learning Center

 6. Finalize Judgment

-The last step in the divorce process is to finalize the court’s judgment in a final decree of divorce.
-This decree, which the judge signs, will end the marriage and make specific orders regarding matters such as child custody, financial support, division of assets, and all other issues.
+The court’s judgment will be finalized in a final decree of divorce as the last step in the divorce process.
+This decree, which the judge signs, will end the marriage and make specific orders regarding matters such as child custody, financial support, division of assets, and other issues.

 About the Author

-Ally is well-versed in the practice of family law; she specializes in working with children to make a positive difference in their lives and strategizing options for property settlement with clients.
-She is a member of the Dallas Bar association, Family Law Section, and the Annette Stewart American Inn of Court.
-Ally is a graduate of Southern Methodist University, Dedman School of Law, where she was named to the Dean’s List and served as President of the Family Law Association.
+Ally Caskey is well-versed in the practice of family law; she specializes in working with children to make a positive difference in their lives and strategizing on options for property settlement with clients.
+She is a part of the Dallas Bar Association, Family Law Section, and the Annette Stewart American Inn of Court.
+Ally is a graduate of Southern Methodist University, Dedman School of Law, where she was named to the Dean’s List and served as president of the Family Law Association.

 Popular Family Law Articles